 Robert N. Shapiro

-Rob Shapiro became the Chief Executive Officer of Ropes Wealth on September 1, 2016.
-Previously, Rob was a partner in the Private Client Group of the global law firm Ropes & Gray LLP from 1987 until his retirement on August 31, 2016, serving as trustee for many families, chairing the firm’s Trust Committee, and focusing his law practice on estate planning, personal and charitable trusts, and philanthropic planning.
-Rob is currently a member of Ropes Wealth’s Investment Policy Committee and Business Oversight Committee.
+Rob Shapiro is the Senior Consultant and Retired CEO of Ropes Wealth Advisors.
+Previously, he served as Chief Executive Officer of Ropes Wealth from September 1, 2016 through the end of 2019.
+Rob had been a partner in the Private Client Group of the global law firm Ropes & Gray LLP from 1987 until his retirement on August 31, 2016, serving as trustee for many families, chairing the firm’s Trust Committee, and focusing his law practice on estate planning, personal and charitable trusts, and philanthropic planning.

 Rob received his undergraduate degree from Harvard College, concentrating in Philosophy, and was awarded the post-graduate Fiske Scholarship from Harvard to Trinity College, Cambridge University.
 He began his career as an English teacher at Noble and Greenough School and at Exeter Summer School, and then received his law degree from Harvard Law School.
 He was a judicial clerk in the United States District Court for Connecticut and United States Court of Appeals for the Second Circuit before beginning at Ropes & Gray in 1979.